Random Hash Oracle Guide

 - Expose a function (e.g.

-requestRandomHash) that forwards the request to the coordinator
+requestRandomHash) that forwards the request to the coordinator - Implement the consumer callback interface (

 Coordinator requestRandomHash Parameters